Our Lawyers Are Investigating Latest Study That Shows Using Permanent Hair Dye, and Straighteners Increases the Risk of Breast Cancer

 The use of permanent hair dye has been linked to the risk of breast cancer in women.
-In a news release by the National Institutes of Health (NIH), a recent study found that the regular use of permanent hair dye and chemical relaxers may significantly increase the risk of breast cancer.
+In a news release by the National Institutes of Health (NIH), a recent study found that the regular use of permanent hair dye and chemical straighteners may significantly increase the risk of breast cancer.

-If you or a family member has regularly used permanent hair dyes or chemical relaxers and were diagnosed with breast cancer, contact our experienced product liability lawyers.
+If you or a family member has regularly used permanent hair dyes or chemical straighteners and were diagnosed with breast cancer, contact our experienced product liability lawyers.
 Call Alonso Krangle, LLP at 800-403-6191, to learn more about how we can fight for your rights when dangerous products cause injuries like cancer.

 Cancer Study Surveyed Tens of Thousands of Women Representing All 50 States